Artix (XFCE) personal use app list

 Honorable mentions :

 - Ungoogled Chromium : Chromium, without Google integration.
-Available in Artix galaxy in lieu of vanilla Chromium.
+Available in Artix galaxy in lieu of vanilla Chromium in Arch extra (with systemd dependency).

-- Pale Moon : The one Goanna/XUL browser (aside from Basilisk, which I forgot to test at the time of writing (7/3/2026)).
-Available in either GTK2 or GTK3 in the AUR, but the GTK3 builds are currently orphaned so I'm stuck in 33.9.1 until I either switch to GTK2 or essentially be my own AUR maintainer (or switch to another browser, which is what I'm doing right now).
+- Pale Moon : The one Goanna/XUL browser aside from Basilisk.
+Available in either GTK2 or GTK3 in the AUR, but the GTK3 builds are currently orphaned so I'm stuck in 33.9.1 until I either switch to GTK2 or essentially be my own AUR maintainer (or switch to another browser).
+Compilable build for either GTK2 or GTK3 exists if you don't mind taking the time.

 File manager